anywhichway/cxproduct/README.md

 Cartesian cross-product as a first class object.

+Naive cross-products can rapidly consume vast amounts of memory and degrade exponentially in performance.
 CXProduct supports high-speed, low memory virtual Cartesian cross-product creation and use through the use of lazy evaluation, i.e. rows of the cross-product are not created until needed by calling functions.

 # Install

 npm install cxproduct

-The index.js and package.json files are compatible with https://github.com/anywhichway/node-require so that rule-reactor can be served directly to the browser from the node-modules/jovial directory when using node Express.

 Browser code can also be found in the browser directory at https://github.com/anywhichway/browser.